 The analogy of construction work helps illustrate the relationship between AI and human authorship.
 Like bulldozers that efficiently move earth, AI can rapidly generate vast quantities of coherent text.
 But just as construction requires both heavy machinery and skilled artisans, meaningful books need both AI’s raw productive power and human refinement.

 Consider the process of learning chess.
 ChatGPT can explain rules, play practice games, and offer personalized instruction.
-Future versions might even customize the learning path based on individual aptitude and interests.
+Future versions might even customize the learning path based on individual aptitude and interests. (ask Claude to generate more text on chess and ChatGPT)

 However, a well-crafted book offers something different: a carefully structured approach that helps readers decide their level of engagement.
 The finite, constrained nature of a book provides focus that chatbots, with their endless potential for digression, cannot easily match.

 The key to understanding AI’s role in authorship lies in recognizing the distinct phases of book creation.